Amund-Fremming/tero-app/Tasklist.md

 # Tasklist

+## NOTES

+- i recreated the auth0 tenatn, login might be broken, fix it.
+- Alo of rename issues here also, sorry

 ## Left off
 - Implementing Auth0 integration with AuthProvider
 - Implement a handler for if you try to logout but no refresh token, wtf to do then?